Name: Joseph Pettet

 could neither read nor write.
 The natural assumption, then, is that he

-appears to have always spelled it P-e-t-t-i-t, and because
+his daughter appears to have spelled it

-that way.
-And it's because of the commonality of the spelling that I called
+spelling, I had always spelled his name that way.
+And it's because of the

-my short-lived periodical, published The Pettit Correspondent
+commonality of the spelling that I called my short-lived periodical The Pettit Correspondent

 (TPC), not The Pettet Correspondent.
-However, anyone studying the
+However, anyone studying

-Pettits of Morgan County, Ohio will quickly see a pattern in the two
+the Pettits of Morgan County, Ohio will quickly see a pattern in the two

 spellings, certainly by the 1850 census.
 Generally, the spelling for those